-After exploring all reachable states under the .NET memory model, our checker can insert barriers via a maxflow-mincut algorithm (we used the "Modified Mincut Formulation" presented in Section 6).
+Experiments After exploring all reachable states under the .NET memory model, our checker can insert barriers via a maxflow-mincut algorithm (we used the "Modified Mincut Formulation" presented in Section 7).
 The time to run the maxflow algorithm is small as shown in column Mflow of Table 3.
 The results of the barrier insertion step are shown in the # barriers column of Table 3.
 This column shows the total number of barriers inserted by our tool into the program so that any program execution trace which (a) violates the invariant being verified and (b) is disallowed by Sequential Consistency, - is not observed even when the program is run under the relaxed .NET memory model.
+Among the 10 benchmarks, only 6 of them produce behaviors not found in Sequential Consistency.
+Our checker has successfully put a small number of barriers each to disallow the execution to visit such states.